vitaly-t/manakin/README.md

 <br/>

-This library focuses on providing consistent output format for console methods after changing the colors, in contrast to generic color libraries that apply colors to a simple string.
+This library focuses on providing consistent output format for console methods after applying the colors, in contrast to generic color libraries that only apply colors to a simple string or value.

 ## Installing